25-Minute Easy Baked Pesto Salmon Recipe

 The pesto, dijon mustard and brown sugar work together to bring mad flavor to this salmon that will truly make your taste buds dance!
 And then the panko gives this salmon a little crunch and another level of dimension.
 Heck, my mouth is watering just thinking about it!

 This salmon pairs great with so many things too.
 Like rice, potatoes, noodles, vegetables.
-We love eating it alongside these easy Air Fryer Roasted Potatoes or these 15-minute Buttered Noodles.
-I feel like any vegetable or side salad would work well too!
-One of my most favorite combos I’ve tried is pairing this salmon with rice and green beans like in these Pesto Salmon Bowls.
-They just pair so great together and make such an amazing, macro-balanced dinner or meal prep!
+We love eating it alongside roasted potatoes or these 15-minute buttered noodles.
+For meal prep I love pairing it with rice and green beans like in these pesto salmon bowls.

 1. Preheat the oven to 425 degrees F. Line a baking sheet with parchment paper.